Crash Time: Autobahn Pursuit: Crash Time 2: Burning Wheels

 On February 27, 2009, IGN reported that a sequel to Crash Time: Autobahn Pursuit is to be released for under the names Crash Time: Burning Wheels in Europe and Crash Time 2 in the United Kingdom.
-This game will feature more open world environments where the first game is more linear.
-An overhead map will be included for the first time in the series, as demonstrated in the demo available on Xbox Live Marketplace.
-New escort missions have been confirmed by the Entertainment Software Rating Board (ESRB), as has the feature that "players can drive onto a field and plow into cows, which shatter into 'cartoony' t-bone steaks upon impact".
-The ESRB has also commented on mentions of drugs, prostitution and one instance of sexual innuendo in reference to the new escort style missions.
+This game featured open world environments rather than the previous game's more linear levels.
 Crash Time 2 was released on Xbox 360 in Europe on 27 November 2008, and on Steam on 27 August 2009.

 Crash Time 3: Highway Nights

-At the 2009 Tokyo Game Show, the trailer for Crash Time III (known as Crash Time: Highway Nights in the US) premiered, This game features over 200 km of roads and over 32 km² of playable environments, and the player has the chance to choose their own way to proceed through missions, for example instead of simply blocking off an opponent the player can choose to immobilise the vehicle in order to complete the mission.
+At the 2009 Tokyo Game Show, the trailer for Crash Time III (known as Crash Time: Highway Nights in the US) premiered, This game features over 200 km of roads and over 32 km^{2} of playable environments, and the player has the chance to choose their own way to proceed through missions, for example instead of simply blocking off an opponent the player can choose to immobilise the vehicle in order to complete the mission.
 The story follows the pursuit and investigation into a terrorist unit.
 Crash Time 3 features night time missions for the first time in the series.
 A single player demo was released on Xbox Live Marketplace on 9 December 2009.
 Crash Time 3 was released on Steam on 25 November 2009, and on Xbox 360 in Europe on 27 November 2009.